 To find the gift, I needed to face the dragon.
-I needed to come face-to-face with my pain, my wounds and my demons.
+I needed to come face-to-face with my pain, my wounds, and my demons.
 Face — not fight.
 Romance — not denounce.
-Become intimate with instead of reject it.
+Become intimate with instead of rejecting it.

 Robert Augustus Masters, Ph.D. sums it up so aptly —

 “The healing of pain is found in pain itself.”